On this page

 Where it fits in the workflow

-- Receipt Notice (a related form) to confirm the application has been received.
+- Receipt Notice (a related form) confirms the application is being processed.

 Who uses it

-The following individuals may file this application on behalf of an eligible foreign-born child: For instance, May 1, 1992, should be typed or printed as 05/01/1992, as outlined in the K-2 Child of K-1 Fiancé(e) Visa guide.
+The following individuals may file this application on behalf of an eligible foreign-born child: For example, May 1, 1992, must be typed or printed as 05/01/1992, as described in the K-2 Child of K-1 Fiancé(e) Visa guide.

 When it is used